Come for the Hoops, Stay for the Weekend

 The lobby of the Graduate Hotel

-Do a little shopping on the Square and be sure to go by The End of All Music, an independent record store for all your vinyl needs.
-Check out the infamous Square Books, as well as their sister stores, Off-Square Books, Square Books, Jr. and Rare Square Books.
-Saturday mornings are a must at Square Books, Jr. where you can catch “Storytime with Ms. Jill” at 10am.
-Get your gameday gear at one of the many shops on the Square including University Sporting Goods, Neilson’s or B-Unlimited.
-If you’re shopping for children, stop in at OJK for their massive selection of adorable Southern frocks.
+No trip to Oxford is complete without some shopping on the Square and be sure to go by The End of All Music, an independent record store for all your vinyl needs.
+Check out the infamous Square Books, as well as their sister stores, Off-Square Books, Square Books, Jr., and Rare Square Books.
+For gameday gear, check out University Sporting Goods or B-Unlimited.

-Shopping at Square Books
+Shopping at Cicada

 Ajax Diner